204 Massachusetts Avenue,

-The Capitol Theater opened November 25, 1925, as a neighborhood movie house with 1,600 seats and a stage with dressing rooms for vaudeville.
+The Capitol Theatre opened November 25, 1925, as a neighborhood movie house with 1,600 seats and a stage with dressing rooms for vaudeville.
 The vertical sign on the front of the building is now gone, but the main marquee remains from its heyday.
+By the early-1940’s it was operated by Paramount Picture Inc. through their subsidiary Mullins & Pinanski.
 In 1986 the grand lobby was restored.
 The lobby’s granite columns and gold leaf – hidden since the 1960’s behind faux wood paneling – are once again on view.
 The lobby is a popular place for children’s birthday places.
 Interesting murals decorate the mezzanine lobby.
-The Capitol was placed on the National Register in 1985.
+The Capitol Theatre was placed on the National Register in 1985.

-The current theater operators pride themselves in offering affordable prices for tickets and concessions, lower than the prices in the multiplexes.
-In 2007, Capitol ticket prices ranged from $5 to $7.
+The current theatre operators pride themselves in offering affordable prices for tickets and concessions, lower than the prices in the multiplexes.
+In 2007, Capitol Theatre ticket prices ranged from $5 to $7.
 Baby friendly movies are shown (details on the website).
 ‘Family Friendly’ mainstream first run and arthouse movies are shown.
-This wonderful gem of a theater remains a fun place to go in Arlington’s downtown.
+This wonderful gem of a theatre remains a fun place to go in Arlington’s downtown.

 Just login to your account and subscribe to this theater